 Data Sources.
 Key sources of data are the incident reports from the Philippine National Police (PNP) and news reports from 14 local and national newspapers.
 Multi-Stakeholder Validation Groups (MSVGs), composed of local people with knowledge of local conflicts, also add incidents to the database.
 MSVG members’ backgrounds range from security provision, crime prevention, conflict research, and crime monitoring, to peacebuilding, local governance, policy formulation, journalism, and grassroots knowledge.

 The multiple data sources—police, media and the community—make Conflict Alert the largest repository of data on subnational conflict in the Philippines.

 From collection, the data undergo a strict process of evaluation, validation, and analysis before they are shared with the public.

-Blotter reports are collected from the regional and provincial offices of the Philippine National Police.
-Reports from 15 national and local newspapers are gathered.
-Military data are harvested from the Eastern Mindanao Command of the Armed Forces of the Philippines.
+Data Gathering.
+Incident reports are collected from the regional, provincial, and city offices of the PNP.
+Reports from 14 national and local newspapers are gathered.

-Data are tabulated and analyzed according to incidence, density, strings, and trends of violent conflict.
-Relationships between conflict and economic and political variables are also checked.
-Additionally, the severity (frequency) and magnitude (costs) of violence are also examined using Alert’s Violence Intensity Index to help pinpoint priorities and interventions in the conflict-affected areas.
+Data Analysis.
+Data are tabulated and analyzed according to incidence, density, causes, strings, and trends of violent conflict.
+Additionally, the severity (frequency) and magnitude (or cost in terms of people injured, killed and displaced) of violence are examined using Alert’s Violence Intensity Index to help pinpoint priorities and interventions in the conflict-affected areas.

-Results are presented to key stakeholders such as government agencies, local government units, civil society groups, academic institutions, private institutions and the security sector.
-The whole dataset is also stored in a comma-separated values or CSV file or written up in reports that are uploaded to the Conflict Alert website and made available to the public.
+Data Dissemination.
+Results are presented to key stakeholders such as government agencies, local government units, civil society groups, academic institutions, private institutions, and the security sector.
+The whole dataset is also stored in a comma-separated values or CSV files and written up in reports that are uploaded to the Conflict Alert website and made available to the public for free.